gtcasl/sphinx/README.md

 >> ./Sphinx  --test ../tests/rv32ui-p-bltu.hex
 ```

 To add a breakpoint to the simulation, use the --breakpoint flag (optional --exportVerilog to export model to verilog).
-When the breakpoint is reached, user will have the option to continue or exit simulation.
+When the breakpoint is reached, the values of the registers will be printed after the breakpoint instruction is executed and the user will have the option to continue or exit simulation.
 ```sh
 #./Sphinx --test <relative location> --breakpoint <breakpoint PC value>
 >> ./Sphinx --test ../tests/rv32ui-p-sra.hex --breakpoint 80000130